larashores/pycertainties/README.md

-# uncertainties
+# pycertainties

 For all functions ![f\left( ;x_0,x_1,...,x_i\right)](https://latex.codecogs.com/svg.latex?f\left(&space;x_0,x_1,...,x_i\right)), where each value ![x_i](https://latex.codecogs.com/svg.latex?x_i) has an associated uncertainty ![\delta x_i](https://latex.codecogs.com/svg.latex?\delta&space;x_i), the uncertainty of the function ![\delta f](https://latex.codecogs.com/svg.latex?\delta&space;f), is equal to:

 ![\Large \delta f=\sqrt{\sum_{i}{\left(\frac{\partial f}{\partial x_i}\right)}^2(\delta x_i)^2}](https://latex.codecogs.com/svg.latex?&space;\delta&space;f=\sqrt{\sum_{i}{\left(\frac{\partial&space;f}{\partial&space;x_i}\right)}^2(\delta&space;x_i)^2})

 This module contains various utilities for working determining, calculating, and working with values with uncertainties.
-All of the functions and types in the submodules below are also accesible directly from the `uncertainties` module.
+All of the functions and types in the submodules below are also accesible directly from the `pycertainties` module.

-## uncertainties.val
+## pycertainties.val

 The `val` submodule provides a single type, `Val`, that can be used to store values that have an associated uncertainty, and perform calculations on those value as if they were any other number.